janpeuker/awesome-tech-roles/README.md

 - [Everything You Know About Web Design Just Changed](https://talks.jensimmons.com/20LmLE/everything-you-know-about-web-design-just-changed) - Jen Simmons seminal talk on the history of design into the digital era (and why CSS is a programming language).
 - [Figma Product Design Ladder](https://nlevin.com/figma/ladder/) - Figma&apos;s career ladder for product designers shows 6 dimensions or responsibilities like product strategy.
 - [Guide to UX research](https://www.smashingmagazine.com/2018/01/comprehensive-guide-ux-research/) - Canonical article trying to explain all aspects of UX research.
+- [It's 2023, here is why your web design sucks](https://heather-buchel.com/blog/2023/10/why-your-web-design-sucks/) - Heather Buchel's post sounds technical but is actually about the "Web Designer" role, false gendering, equality and equity and user empathy.
 - [Nurturing Design in Your Software Engineering Culture](https://medium.com/nick-tune-tech-strategy-blog/nurturing-design-in-your-software-engineering-culture-3f960d321af) - Nick Tune on a common design culture in Tech.
 - [People + AI Guidebook](https://pair.withgoogle.com/guidebook) - Google&apos;s People + AI Guidebook contains patterns for incorporating AI into product design.
 - [Product vs. Feature Teams](https://svpg.com/product-vs-feature-teams/) - Marty Cagan on empowered Feature Teams and the role of "Product Designer".